 Guatemala is one of the most well-known countries of Central America with it’s stunning culture and a simple but hearty traditional cuisine.
 Guatemalan food at its core centres around the primary ingredients of rice, corn, tortillas, cheese, port, chicken, beans, or beef.

 The single most common ingredient in Guatemalan cooking is corn.
-With strong ties to the Maya culture and a glimpse in the Spanish traditions, the Guatemalan foods will leave you yearning for more and more until you need to lie down for a while!
+With strong ties to the Maya culture and a glimpse in the Spanish traditions, these Guatemalan dishes are steeped in history and cultural identity.

 Most Popular Guatemalan Dishes